Waveguide (radio frequency): History

 Barrow had become interested in high frequencies in 1930 studying under Arnold Sommerfeld in Germany.
 At MIT beginning in 1932 he worked on high frequency antennas to generate narrow beams of radio waves to locate aircraft in fog.
 He invented a horn antenna and hit on the idea of using a hollow pipe as a feedline to feed radio waves to the antenna.
 By March 1936 he had derived the propagation modes and cutoff frequency in a rectangular waveguide.
 The source he was using had a large wavelength of 40 cm, so for his first successful waveguide experiments he used a 16-foot section of air duct, 18 inches in diameter.

 Barrow and Southworth became aware of each other's work a few weeks before both were scheduled to present papers on waveguides to a combined meeting of the American Physical Society and the Institute of Radio Engineers in May 1936.
 They amicably worked out credit sharing and patent division arrangements.

-The development of centimeter radar during World War 2 and the first high power microwave tubes, the klystron (1938) and cavity magnetron (1940), resulted in the first widespread use of waveguide.
-Standard waveguide "plumbing" components were manufactured, with flanges on the end which could be bolted together.
-After the war in the 1950s and 60s waveguides became common in commercial microwave systems, such as airport radar and microwave relay networks which were built to transmit telephone calls and television programs between cities.
+The development of centimeter radar during World War 2 and the first high power microwave tubes, the klystron (1938) and cavity magnetron (1940), resulted in the first widespread use of waveguides.
+Standard waveguide plumbing-like components were manufactured, with flanges on the end which could be bolted together.
+In the 1960s, waveguides became common in commercial microwave systems, such as airport radar and microwave relay networks which were built to transmit telephone calls and television programs between cities.